Let Love Float

 Carry no purse, no bag, no sandals, and greet no one on the road.”

-Even when Jesus is specific it’s vague, “Whatever house you enter, first say, ‘Peace to this house!’ and If a person of peace is there, your peace will rest on that person…”
+Even when Jesus is specific, it’s vague, “Whatever house you enter, first say, ‘Peace to this house!’ and If a person of peace is there, your peace will rest on that person…”

-…That wedding I’m presiding next week I have written a draft my sermon.
+That wedding I’m presiding next week; I have written a draft of my sermon.

 It’s exactly 7 minutes long.